Rockstar North: Background and formation (1983–1988)

 Among the core members of the early DMA Design team were (from left to right) Russell Kay, Mike Dailly, Steve Hammond, Gary Timmons, and David Jones (pictured in 2011).

 Rockstar North was founded as DMA Design by the Dundee native David Jones.
 Having frequently played Space Invaders in his youth, he gained early programming knowledge when his secondary school, Linlathen High, obtained an Apple II computer and piloted O-level qualifications in computer studies.
 In 1983, he took up an apprenticeship at the local plant of the electronics manufacturer Timex.
 Although the company was best known for producing watches, the Dundee factory also built home computers for Sinclair Research, including the ZX81 and ZX Spectrum, which had boosted interest in hobbyist programming in the area.
 Timex paid for programming courses at the local Kingsway Technical College, which also hosted the Kingsway Amateur Computer Club (KACC).
 Jones, the oldest attendee at the KACC, soon befriended Steve Hammond and Russell Kay.
-Mike Dailly, the youngest participant at 14, joined the club at the recommendation of a friend in 1984 with the Commodore Plus/4 he had received for Christmas.
+Mike Dailly, the youngest participant at 14, joined the club at the recommendation of a friend in 1984 with the Plus/4 he had received for Christmas.
 The quartet bonded over their shared interest in creating original games instead of playing or cloning existing ones.